KasparEtter/ef1p/pages/email/email.md

 End-to-end security has two advantages:
 - **No trust in mail servers required**:
-  In theory, if you don't trust any email service provider, you can just host your emails yourself.
+  In theory, if you don't trust any mailbox provider, you can just host your emails yourself.
   In practice, however, running your own mail server on your own hardware is [a hassle](#reputation).
   Beyond the technical complexity of running a mail server, you may want to share the infrastructure with other users in order to reduce costs.
   Without end-to-end security, everyone has to trust the administrator of the mail servers.
-  If you employ end-to-end security on all your messages, you can choose any free email service provider who delivers your messages reliably.
+  If you employ end-to-end security on all your messages, you can choose any free mailbox provider who delivers your messages reliably.
 - **Secrets on clients instead of servers**:
   In order to receive emails from anyone, incoming mail servers have to be reachable from anywhere on the Internet.
   If a security hole is found in the used software, mail servers become vulnerable immediately.